SourceBox-LLC/FineFoundry/docs/development/testing.md

 - **Typecheck (`typecheck` job)** – Runs `mypy` against `src/helpers` and `src/save_dataset.py` using the configuration in `pyproject.toml`.
 - **Security audit (`security` job)** – Uses `pip-audit` (via `uv`) to scan the synced environment for known dependency vulnerabilities.
-The job is configured to ignore two specific CVEs that currently come only from transitive dependencies and are tracked separately:
+The job is configured to ignore a small, explicit set of CVEs that currently come only from transitive dependencies and are tracked separately:
   - `CVE-2025-6176` (affecting `brotli` 1.1.0; fixed in 1.2.0)
   - `CVE-2025-62727` (affecting `starlette` 0.48.0; fixed in 0.49.1)
+  - `CVE-2025-66418` (affecting `urllib3` 2.5.0; fixed in 2.6.0)
+  - `CVE-2025-66471` (affecting `urllib3` 2.5.0; fixed in 2.6.0)

   All other vulnerabilities reported by `pip-audit` will still cause the `security` job to fail.